akbertram/activityinfo-dotnet/README.md

 # ActivityInfo.NET

 This repository contains a client for ActivityInfo for the .NET environment, written in C#.
+For an introduction to the client, you can watch a recording of our [2018 webinar](https://www.gotostage.com/channel/38037f33c0b74793a97a2b8061528f95/recording/e6c84b2adc9043018e8671068e551afe/watch) on the library.

 ## Adding the Library to your Project